chiplocks/Sexylock/README.md

 **DIY Smart Lock System with RFID and Web Interface**

 a smart lock system designed to lock and unlock using RFID readers, a web interface, and a stepper motor.
-The system is built using an ESP32 microcontroller, TMC2208 stepper driver, and RFID modules (PN532 or RC522).
+The system is built using an ESP32 microcontroller, TMC2208 stepper driver, and RFID modules (PN532 or RC522), a soft access point for user management.
 It also includes a built-in delay mechanism for unauthorized attempts and a buzzer for feedback.

 ## Components Used